Municipality within Greene County, Pennsylvania

 Permits and Ordiances: Please contact the township office at 724-627-5473.

-Parks & Recreation Board Meeting Date: 2nd Tuesday at 1:30 p.m. or as necessary Township Building
+Parks & Rec Meetings: 2nd Tuesday at 1:30 p.m. or as necessary — Township Building

-Planning commission Meeting Date: 3rd Monday at 6:00 p.m.
-Township Building
+Planning Commission Meetings: 3rd Monday at 6:00 p.m. — Township Building

 Petitions as found in the Washington County courthouse for Franklin, Finley, Richhill, Dunkard, Whitely Townships.
 A careful reading of these petitions shows that Donegal, Finley, then Richhill included all of western Greene County.
 Maps are given for various periods.
 When Greene County was formed in 1796, it included Cumberland, Franklin, Greene, Morgan, Richhill, and a small portion of Finley.
 Help on this project has been received from Senator Edward Martin.